Peer5/videojs-contrib-hls.js/README.md

 This bundled plugin is **replacing** the original [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) and runs directly on top of [video.js 5.0+](https://github.com/videojs/video.js).

-Like the original implemenation, the plugin implements a standard source handler for m3u8 files.
+Like the original implemenation, this plugin implements a source handler for m3u8 files.

 ## Installation
 ### NPM